Pierre Gorman Award: Guidelines

 The Library Board of Victoria's responsibilities in relation to public libraries are defined in the Libraries Act 1988.
 They include responsibilities 'to oversee cooperation in programs with libraries and information organisations to promote access to library and information resources' and 'to exercise leadership and promote high standards in the provision of library and information services'.
 The Pierre Gorman Award is one way in which the Board both promotes access to library services and encourages high standards in the public library sector.

-The Framework for collaborative action, a document endorsed by both the Board and Public Libraries Victoria Network, further defines the way in which the Board, through the State Library of Victoria, partners with the public library network to deliver enhanced library services to Victoria’s communities.
+The Library Board of Victoria and Public Libraries Victoria Framework for collaborative action 2020 REVISION, a document endorsed by both the Board and Public Libraries Victoria, further defines the way in which the Board, through State Library Victoria, partners with Public Libraries Victoria to deliver enhanced library services to Victoria’s communities.
 The collaboration provides opportunities to advance the goals of:

 - enhanced library collections

 - improved access options

 - enhanced staff skills

 - increased community and government understanding of and engagement with libraries